decretist/Dissertation/Chapter3/chapter3.markdown

 Aimone edition I have access to is a PDF dated Fribourg 2007.
 BibTex records in merged.bib are inconsistent as to whether to use the author's or editor's name as the basis for the tag.**

-[13] "their authority deriving mainly from the fact that they consisted mostly of quotations" Anders Winroth, *The Making of Gratian’s Decretum* (Cambridge: Cambridge University Press, 2000), 191.

 [14] "In the first recension, Gratian I both collected authoritative texts and commented upon them, as did Peter Lombard in his roughly